 - Shared and per-user authentication supporting both service accounts and individual flows

-- Multi-factor enforcement for sensitive operations
+- Tool-level allowlisting and rule-based policy for sensitive operations

 Manual Implementation Alternatives: